jahirultusar/Coding-References/Cloud Server Setup/Remove Apache2 to run NGINX.md

 # To uninstall and delete Apache2 from your system, you can follow these steps:

+> Check if Apache server exists in the system

+    sudo systemctl status apache2

 > Stop the Apache2 service:

     sudo systemctl stop apache2